-Fast forward to 2017 and Lenovo released the ThinkPad E580, from the eighth-generation of ThinkPad E series.
+Fast forward to 2017, and Lenovo released the ThinkPad E580, from the eighth generation of the ThinkPad E series.
 This laptop stays true to the spirit of ThinkPad as it offers excellent performance tailored specifically for business users.
 It packs a lot of value in this sleek laptop, especially when you consider how affordable it is for the performance that it offers.
 Overall, these factors make it ideal for new entrepreneurs and small or medium businesses.

 In terms of computing power, the ThinkPad E580 comes packed with an Intel Core i5-7200U 2.5 GHz processor, 4GB of DDR4 RAM, and 500 GB of hard disk space.
 That’s pretty impressive for a business laptop!
 But even more impressive than that are the security features Lenovo has included in it, like a touch fingerprint scanner, Kensington lock slot, and Discrete Trusted Platform Module (DTPM) 2.0 chip (which helps secure your hardware).

 All of that sounds great (and it is!), but of course, the laptop might not be for everybody.
-So, in the next few sections, we’re going to look at what kind of users the Lenovo ThinkPad E580 will serve the best.
+So, in the next few sections, we will look at what kind of users the Lenovo ThinkPad E580 will serve the best.
 Then we’ll also explore the pros and cons of this excellent laptop.

-The Lenovo ThinkPad E580 is a very versatile laptop, and many groups of users will find it useful.
+The Lenovo ThinkPad E580 is a versatile laptop, and many users will find it useful.
 Among them are:

 Even when it comes to laptops, there isn’t a one-size-fits-all solution.
-Here are some users who might NOT find the Lenovo ThinkPad E580 particularly useful:
+Here are some users who might NOT find the Lenovo ThinkPad E580 handy :

 There’s plenty to like and love about the Lenovo ThinkPad E580, but out of all of them, the top three things we love about it are the fantastic keyboard, extra-long battery life, and high-grade security features.

-If there’s one thing that all ThinkPads are well-known for, is their unique keyboard.
-Still, the one on the E580, in particular, stands out among other ThinkPad models, namely because of the responsiveness of the keys.
+If there’s one thing that all ThinkPads are well-known for, it is their unique keyboard.
+Still, in particular, the one on the E580 stands out among other ThinkPad models, namely because of the responsiveness of the keys.
 You get an excellent audible click and tactile feedback with each keystroke, thanks to the 1.8 mm distance the keys travel every time.

 For regular users, that might not seem like a big deal.
 But power users will tell you that these traits contribute to faster typing speeds, and quicker typing means higher rates of productivity.